en fr de

 Links with language teaching

-Education for digital citizenship and language teaching are similar in that they aim to train social actors.
-Both consider that this social actor acts within plural communities ranging from the speech community (community formed by people directly involved in an act of communication) to global social groups.
-In a socio-interactional approach (cf. Ollivier & projet e-lang, 2018; Caws, Hamel, Janneau & Ollivier, 2021) in language teaching, as in education for digital citizenship, these communities play an essential role.
+Education for digital citizenship and language teaching are similar in that they aim to train members of society.
+Both assume that these members of society act within plural communities ranging from the speech community (community formed by people directly involved in an act of communication) to global social groups.
+In a socio-interactional approach to language education (cf. Ollivier & projet e-lang, 2018; Caws, Hamel, Janneau & Ollivier, 2021), as in education for digital citizenship, these communities play an essential role.
 It is believed that people's actions are largely determined by their interaction with and within these communities.

 Civic action

-The citizen, user of languages and digital technology, is a person (a subject) considered here as a...
+The citizen, who is a user of languages and digital technology is a person (a subject) considered here as a...

-• a social player with a plural identity involved in various communities;
+• a member of society with a plural identity who is involved in various communities;

-• whose actions are largely determined by rights and responsibilities linked to values;
+• whose actions are largely determined by rights and responsibilities linked to certain values;

 • in specific areas and